AriFordsham/GHCWiki/type-functions-status.md

   - [\#714](https://gitlab.haskell.org//ghc/ghc/issues/714) (feature request: fundeps treated inconsistently in superclasses and type sigs)
   - [\#1897](https://gitlab.haskell.org//ghc/ghc/issues/1897): If you infer a type for a function, then should check the function against that sigature, to check that if the user gave that signature, then typechecking would again succeed.
 See this thread [ http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html](http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html).  [\#2418](https://gitlab.haskell.org//ghc/ghc/issues/2418) suggests that for higher-kinded TFs, we could use decomposition more aggressively.
   - [\#1769](https://gitlab.haskell.org//ghc/ghc/issues/1769) (deriving typeable for data families)
+  - When a `type instance` changes (in an orphan modules), currently clients are not properly recompiled at least by `--make`.

 **Failing testsuite tests**